 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 For most states, you can confirm your registration and ballot delivery online

 - Return Your Completed Ballot: Some states allow you to return your completed ballot electronically and others do not.
 If your state requires you to return paper voting forms or ballots to local election officials, you can return your FPCA or ballot to your local election officials via international mail or professional courier service at your own expense.

 Alternatively, voters can submit forms and ballots to the Consular Section of the U.S. Embassy in Reykjavik and we will mail it through the Diplomatic Postal Service.
 Please keep in mind that mail from the U.S. Embassy in Iceland can take up to two weeks to reach its destination in the United States.
-Ballots in envelopes fully addressed to your relevant local election officials in postage-paid-return envelopes or with sufficient domestic U.S. postage can be dropped at the U.S. Embassy any day Monday through Friday that the Embassy is open, between the hours of 9:00 am and 4:30 pm.
+Ballots in envelopes fully addressed to your relevant local election officials in postage-paid-return envelopes or with sufficient domestic U.S. postage can be dropped at the U.S. Embassy any day Monday through Friday between 2 – 3:30 pm.